timBrockman/1701-D/src/content/index.md

 ###### Web Developer
 _**For Hire** - Your Project or Organization_

-> If your company is looking for a disciplined developer with operations and support experience, [**please contact me today**](#).
+> If your company is looking for a disciplined developer with operations and support experience, [**I would like to hear from you**](#).
-> I am actively looking for developer roles, but may not be aware of current openings at your company.
-> I was first introduced to the Internet in 1993, created my first Website in 1994 and have written code in many languages.
+> I was first introduced to the Internet in 1993 and created my first Website in 1994.
->
+> Since that time, I have worked with many frameworks, libraries, CMS's, and stacks.
+> To date the highest position one of my sites achieved in a Google search was 2 of 340,000,000.

 _**The Open Source Community**_

-> Prompted in early 2016 by a Udacity lesson, I began contributing to some of my favorite open source projects on GitHub including Kubernetes and Polymer Elements - App Layout.
+> In early 2016, I began devoting some time to my favorite open source projects on GitHub.
+> I've had pull request accepted for some amazing projects including [Kubernetes](https://k8s.io) and [Polymer Elements - App Layout](https://github.com/PolymerElements/app-layout).
 > Additionally, many of my own projects are shared on GitHub under MIT license.

 ###### IT Manager

+_**For Hire** - Your Project or Organization_

+> Mismanaged IT will damage every part of the business it touches.
+> Together, we can develop and execute a clear strategy for IT service management with clearly measurable performance results.

 _**Republic First Management & Republic Equity** - (January 2013 - Current) Winter Park, FL_
 > Over the past 4 years I’ve had the opportunity to help turn things around for faltering businesses.
-> I stepped into businesses with deferred maintenance and no support, which lead them down a path of crisis driven, piecemeal spending.
+> I stepped into businesses with deferred maintenance and no support, which lead them down a path of crisis-driven piecemeal spending.
 > For 15 offices across 4 states, I’ve implemented a basic triage of service plans and tracked their success.
 > Most importantly, I’ve had the opportunity to build some great professional relationships.

-_**For Hire** - Your Project or Organization_

-> Stop wasting your IT resources on disorganization and inexperience.
-> Together we can develop and execute a clear strategy for IT service management with clearly measurable performance results.

 ---